Table of content

 How Does a Real Estate Work?

-Real estate platform is a digital space where realtors, home sellers, and homebuyers can get in touch to make a purchase or rent contract for a real estate item.
+Real estate website is a digital space where realtors, home sellers, and homebuyers can get in touch to make a purchase or rent contract for a real estate item.

-First and foremost, building a real estate website should serve a purpose.
+Building a real estate website should have a purpose.
 The purpose of all real estate platforms is to efficiently solve a user’s problem – search for a new home in a quick and troublesome way.
 To do that, an app should:

 - Provide enough options of properties for potential buyers and renters;